Review by Robert Evans

 The meanings of the Morgan-Greer cards come through so clearly, and appeal so to my traditional nature, that I often use them when working with affirmations, meditations and rituals.

 I also recommend this deck as a good one for those just starting out because of its traditional nature and clarity of images.
 (I find the cards very easy to "enter," and the symbolism rich.)
 This is a good deck to have in one's collection as representative of the more traditional approach to Tarot.
 (No one should stop at one deck, after all!)

 Bonnie Cehovet is Certified Tarot Grand Master, a professional Tarot reader with over ten years experience, a Reiki Master/Teacher and a writer.
 Bonnie has served in various capacities with the American Tarot Association, is co-founder of the World Tarot Network, and Vice President (as well as Director of Certification) for the American Board For Tarot Certification.
 She has had articles appear in the 2004 and 2005 Llewellyn Tarot Reader.

-See the card images of Morgan-Greer Tarot or find out the details.
+See card images from the Morgan-Greer Tarot